 Beach Replenishment Update

-Work in Fenwick Island is now scheduled to begin on July 28.
+Work in Fenwick Island is now scheduled to begin between July 25-July 28.

 The replenishment will take approximately 13 days to complete, weather permitting.